hatemr/NLP-for-8K-documents/README.md

 both BOW and BERT features is higher than using neither but lower than adding BOW alone.
 These results show that BOW features outperform the BERT features.

+The result that using both BOW and BERT features performs worse than only BOW is a base of overfitting.
+Using too many input variables can cause overfitting and you can regularize by removing variables.

 ## Setup
 This setup assumes you already have `conda` and `git` installed.
 1. Clone this repo at your terminal: `git clone https://github.com/hatemr/NLP-for-8K-documents.git`